King seen in public for first time since cancer diagnosis after Harry reunion

 Harry arrived in London from California on Tuesday afternoon, without the Duchess of Sussex and their children, less than 24 hours after the announcement about the King’s health was made to the nation by Buckingham Palace.

-The brief reunion between Charles and his youngest son has raised hopes the pair will be reconciled despite their troubled relationship.
+The short meeting between Charles and his youngest son has raised hopes the pair will be reconciled despite their troubled relationship.

+But their first face-to-face encounter for many months appeared to last for as little as 45 minutes before the King left for his flight to Sandringham.

 Suggestions the duke could also heal his long-running rift with his brother, the Prince of Wales, look unlikely.